Generic name: oxycodone and acetaminophen [ a-seet-a-MIN-oh-fen, ox-i-KOE-done-hye-droe-KLOR-ide ]

 Proper use of oxycodone and acetaminophen

-Take oxycodone and acetaminophen only as directed by your doctor.
+Take this medicine only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 This is especially important for elderly patients, who may be more sensitive to the effects of pain medicines.
-If too much of oxycodone and acetaminophen is taken for a long time, it may become habit-forming and cause mental or physical dependence.
+If too much of this medicine is taken for a long time, it may become habit-forming and cause mental or physical dependence.
 Also, large amounts of acetaminophen may cause liver damage if taken for a long time.

 It is very important that you understand the rules of the Opioid Analgesic REMS program to prevent addiction, abuse, and misuse of oxycodone and acetaminophen combination.
-Oxycodone and acetaminophen should also come with a Medication Guide.
+This medicine should also come with a Medication Guide.
 Read and follow these instructions carefully.
 Read it again each time you refill your prescription in case there is new information.
 Ask your doctor if you have any questions.

 Measure the oral liquid using the patient cup that comes with the package.

 Swallow the extended-release tablet whole with water.
 Do not crush, break, chew, dissolve, snort, or inject it.
 Do not pre-soak, lick, or wet the tablet before placing it in your mouth.
-Do not give oxycodone and acetaminophen by feeding tubes.
+Do not give this medicine by feeding tubes.

 Check with your doctor first before changing dosage forms (eg, capsules, extended-release tablets, tablets).
 These forms are very different from each other.